WellcomeIdeathon2023/SPARC/code/README.md

 ![Alt text](https://github.com/WellcomeIdeathon2023/SPARC/blob/main/code/step1.png)

-Then you can press an retention estimate to get and estimate of your retention rate:
+Then you can press an Retention Rate to get and estimate of your retention rate: